Music & Artistic Director of the Los Angeles Philharmonic, Walt and Lilly Disney Chair

-Named one of Time Magazine’s 100 most influential people in 2009, Gustavo Dudamel was born in 1981 in Barquisimeto, Venezuela.
+Gustavo Dudamel was born in 1981 in Barquisimeto, Venezuela.
 He began violin lessons as a child with José Luis Jiménez and Francisco Díaz at the Jacinto Lara Conservatory.
 He continued his violin studies with Rubén Cova and José Francisco del Castillo at the Latin American Academy of Violin.
-His conducting studies began in 1996 with Rodolfo Saglimbeni and, that same year, he was given his first conducting position, Music Director of the Amadeus Chamber Orchestra.
-In 1999, he was appointed Music Director of the Simón Bolívar Youth Orchestra and began conducting studies with the orchestra’s founder, Dr. Abreu; a few years later, in 2004, Dudamel was brought to international attention by winning the inaugural Bamberger Symphoniker Gustav Mahler Competition.
+His conducting studies began in 1993 when he was hired as an Assistant Conductor with the Amadeus Chamber Orchestra.
+In 1996, he studied with Rodolfo Saglimbeni and was named Music Director of the Amadeus Chamber Orchestra.
+In 1999, he was appointed Music Director of the Simón Bolívar Youth Orchestra and began conducting studies with the orchestra’s founder, Dr. Abreu.
+Dudamel achieved international attention by winning the inaugural Bamberger Symphoniker Gustav Mahler Competition in 2004.
 He then went on to become Music Director of the Gothenburg Symphony (2007-2012), where he currently holds the title Honorary Conductor.
-His early musical and mentoring experiences molded his commitment to music as an engine for social change – a lifelong passion.
+Inspired by Dudamel’s early musical and mentoring experiences, the Gustavo Dudamel Foundation, a registered charity, was created in 2012 with the goal of promoting access to music as a human right and a catalyst for learning, integration, and social change.